misasa/vs2007/README.md

 ## Git

-You have to cofigure git environment to talk to "http://devel.misasa.okayama-u.ac.jp/gitlab/".
+You have to configure git environment to talk to "http://devel.misasa.okayama-u.ac.jp/gitlab/".